Permission Capabilities and Templates

 Run allows a user to run the flow.

-Overwrite* allows a user to publish flows and overwrite published flows.
+Overwrite* allows a user to publish a flow and overwrite the published flow.

 Move allows a user to move content between projects.
 For more information, see Move content.